bobtfish/AWSnycast/README.md

   * send - optional, a string to send to the remote side
   * expect - optional, a string to expect back in the response from the remote side
+  * tls    - optional, a bool for if to use TLS to connect
+  * skipverify - optional, a bool which if true will skip certificate verification
+  * servername - FIXME
+  * x509 - FIXME

 ### command